EdwhakKB/SC-SP-ENGINE/README.md

 * You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
 * You can play on the opponent's side!
 * You can turn off the sustains!
-* You can do a show casing mode for gameplay, playing normally, or even for videos!
+* You can do a show casing mode for gameplay, playing normaly, or even for videos!